Samsunspor: First years

-Golden Ages
+Golden ages

-In the Mid-1980s, Samsunspor has achieved some of its major successes in the first tier of Turkish Football.
+In the late 1970s, Ender Cengiz, who was then the club chairman, introduced the return to roots (Turkish: öze dönüş) policy, aimed at bringing back local talent to strengthen the soccer team.
+In the mid-1980s, Samsunspor has achieved some of its major successes in the first tier of Turkish Football.
 After the promotion from second tier in 1984–85, Samsunspor finished First League at 3rd place with 33 goals scored by Tanju Çolak in 1985–86 season.
 The next season, the club had one of the best season in its history.
 Ranking again 3rd in the league where Tanju Çolak scored 25 goals, the team rose to the semi-finals in the Federation Cup.
 The next season, Samsunspor finished the league in fourth place and reached the final in the Turkish Cup.
-Until the cup final, Nevşehirspor, Uşakspor, Kocaelispor and MKE Ankaragücü were eliminated but lost to Sakaryaspor as a result of the two-legged final.
+Until the cup final, Nevşehirspor, Uşakspor, Kocaelispor and Ankaragücü were eliminated but lost to Sakaryaspor as a result of the two-legged final.

-Accident

-On 20 January 1989, while traveling to Malatya to face Malatyaspor, Samsunspor were involved in a bus accident.
-The accident killed three players, two coaches, and seriously injured seven other team members.
-Among the players killed were Mete Adanır and Muzaffer Badalıoğlu; Zoran Tomić fell into a coma for six months before dying in his native Yugoslavia.
-Manager Nuri Asan and the bus driver were also killed.
-Of the players who were injured, two continued playing.
-Emin Kar, captain of Samsunspor, was left paralyzed after the event.
-Fatih Uraz, then starting goalkeeper of Samsunspor and the Turkey national football team, broke a vertebra in his back.
-He made a return to football, but was unable to regain a starting place at either national or club level.